Ziao/tswow-generator/readme.md

 - [ ] Tests
 - [ ] Set up husky and commitlint
 - [ ] Should we use objects instead of enums?
 Enums have two way mapping, but within wow, they don't
+- [ ] Figure out whether secure functions are simply not documented or if they have a flag.. or maybe they are documented without a flag.
+Maybe we can get this info from Wowpedia and mark those functions as @deprecated, not perfect but at least your IDE will warn you.